 Urinary Tract Infection

-Your kidneys, ureters, bladder and urethra are responsible for removing excess waste and water from your blood.
+Your kidneys, bladder and urethra are responsible for removing excess waste and water from your blood.
 Your urinary system also helps regulate blood pressure.
 It can be affected by blood sugar levels, blood pressure and electrolytes.
-Urinary tract infections, known as UTIs, must be taken seriously.
-Women’s bodies are more susceptible to UTIs.
+That is why urinary tract infections, known as UTIs, must be taken seriously.

 Your ureters are the tubes, about 10 inches long, connecting each kidney to your bladder.
 The bladder holds the urine until you’re ready to void.
 You contract the muscular lining of your bladder, forcing the urine down your urethra.
 The urethra is a small tube that connects your bladder to the outside of your body.
 Infection in any part of this system can result in unpleasant symptoms.